Bank of Canada 'ready to act' in event of extreme market stress

 Gravelle said if there were another massive crisis that the bank could not address through its emergency tools, "we may well be in a 'break the glass' situation ... (and) may resort to large scale Government of Canada bond purchases".

-Looking back on the management of its extraordinary measures during the pandemic, he said the central bank would seek to communicate better its quantitative easing program to the public, "clearly distinguishing between asset purchases for market functioning and those for monetary policy".
+Looking back on the management of its extraordinary measures during the pandemic, he said the central bank would seek to communicate better any future quantitative easing program to the public, "clearly distinguishing between asset purchases for market functioning and those for monetary policy".

 The bank has been letting bonds it purchased during its quantitative easing program roll off its balance sheet for about a year.

-At its peak, the central bank had C$440 billion in government bonds, and it now has about $C200 billion.
+At its peak, the central bank had C$440 billion ($324 billion) in government bonds, and it now has about C$200 billion.
 The QT will be discontinued when its holdings are in the C$20 billion to C$60 billion range, Gravelle said.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.